ShenipsitStriders/ShenipsitStriders.github.io/_fun-runs/shenipsit-trail-end-to-end.md

 Runners should dress appropriately for cold temperatures, be prepared for fueling and hydration needs during the run, and bring a headlamp for the start and finish.

-More detail to come as we finalize the logistics, aid stations and distance options.
+More detail to come as we finalize the logistics, aid stations and distance options , posted to the event Facebook page: [https://www.facebook.com/events/2124313097878108/](https://www.facebook.com/events/2124313097878108/){:target="_blank" title="Shenipsit Trail E2E 2019"}